-In places where these missionaries used to work they are remembered with deep gratitude.
+These missionaries are remembered with deep gratitude in the places they worked.
 Many of these places still have very close links with Scotland.
 The Church of Scotland should take tremendous encouragement by the amount of love and respect that the people in these countries have for us.

-One of the ministers writing in the Church of Scotland magazine, Life & Work states that:
+One of the ministers writing in the Church of Scotland magazine, Life & Work, states:

 It’s actually very moving, very humbling to hear how we are spoken of.
 It is a shame that the modern political climate almost makes us feel ashamed of the work the early missionaries did.
 But it is not perceived, by the people we are meeting now, as having been harmful or bad.
 They look back on the work done with great respect, love and affection.